 To simplify the pre-season preparation we have drawn up a chart which indicates service points to be performed by you and your authorized dealer.
-If these services are performed as suggested, your vehicle will give tou many hours of fun.

 IMPORTANT: Observe all warnings and cautions mentioned throughout this manual which are pertinent to the item being checked.
 When component condition seems less than satisfactory, replace with genuine BOMBARDIER parts or suitable equivalents.